LiamHz/liamhz.github.io/md-blog/leaving-tech-to-pursue-art.md

 Even while surrounded by a flood of lifeless mediocre art, we still need to drink a good glass of water once in while.

-I really want to create animated films, comics, and stories that are refreshing -- that inspire people to change their life for the better or just bring a smile to their face.
+I want to create animated films, comics, and stories that are refreshing -- that inspire people to change their life for the better, or that just bring a smile to their face.

 Leaving a successful career might be unwise, but I think that to make a successful career change, you have to go all-in, rather than just chipping away in the evenings.
 The worst case outcome with me leaving my job to study art full-time is that I become really good at something I love, I don't enjoy working in the art industry, and I go back to my previous career.